ECE361-fall2018/Work-Session-1--Git-and-GitHub/exercise_4.md

 10. Use git diff to see the differences between readme.md on the master and 2ndfavoritebranches

+11. Summarize and submit your work

-11. Create a new file on your remote repository called lessons-learned and summarize your findings.
+  - Create a new file in your  repository for this assignment.
+Name the file lessons-learned
+  - Summarize your findings.
 Please comment on how useful you found this lesson and what could be done to improve it.
-Save and commit the changes to the remote repository.
+12. Save and commit the changes to your remote repository for the assignment.

-12. Download the remote repository as a .zip file and upload the .zip file to your Git/GitHub work session dropbox.